Warsame-Egal/nba-live-tracker/nba-tracker-api/app/docs/API_DOCUMENTATION.md

       {
         "home_win_prob": 0.62,
         "away_win_prob": 0.38
-      },
-      {
-        "home_win_prob": 0.64,
-        "away_win_prob": 0.36
       }
     ]
   }
 }
 ```

 **Note:** Win probability is calculated by the NBA API based on play-by-play events.
-Returns `null` if the game hasn't started or data is not available.
+Returns null if the game hasn't started or data is not available.
 Probability values range from 0.0 to 1.0 (0% to 100%).

 ---